silverstagtech/gometrics/README.md

 ### Serialization

 The receiving end of the metric needs to know how to ready it.
 So we can serialize the message into something they would be able to read.
 Most metric gathering platforms have the same features, metrics with fields, tags and time stamps.
 How that data is presented is normally the difference.

+The metrics don't come with timestamps as many receivers will put the time stamps on it for you.
+However there is nothing stopping the serializer from adding a time stamp as it knows what it should be and where in the serialized data format.